Terms

 Rabies, Disease & Vector Control Program

-The Rabies, Disease & Vector Control Program is part the Erie County Department of Health Environmental Health Division.
-This program is responsible for enforcement, education and other disease prevention activities including:
+The Rabies, Disease & Vector Control Program is part of the Erie County Department of Health Environmental Health Division.
+This program is responsible for enforcement, education and other disease prevention activities including investigating:

-- Investigating domestic animal bites & scratches and wildlife encounters between people and/or their pets.
+- Animal bites or scratches and wildlife encounters between people or their pets.

-- Investigating complaints about rodent infestations.
-Improperly stored garbage, junk and debris, improper bird and wildlife feeding and dog feces not cleaned up and disposed of properly create places for rodents to live and attract potentially dangerous nuisance wildlife
+- Complaints about rodent problems.
+Garbage or junk that is not stored right, improper bird and wildlife feeding, and dog feces that is not cleaned up create places for rodents to live and can attract dangerous wildlife.

-- Investigating complaints about standing water, improperly maintained swimming pools and other man made containers that hold water and create mosquito breeding areas.
+- Complaints about standing water, swimming pools not taken care of, and other containers that hold water and create places for mosquitos to breed.

 Call the ECDOH immediately at (716) 961-6800; after business hours call (716) 961-7898.
 We will investigate the situation and advise you on what to do.